SubhashRelangi/RiseVoice/README.md

 ## ⚠️ Known Issues

 *   **"Resloved" Typo:** There is a known typo in the database where the "Resolved" status is sometimes misspelled as "Resloved".
-The frontend has a workaround to handle this, but the underlying data should be corrected.
+This has been addressed in the backend model to prevent validation errors, but data cleanup may still be beneficial.

 ---